 Eventually we are out in the great outdoors!
-How do we pick the right spot for our landscape photography?
+How do we pick the right spot?
 What makes a good location or the right angle?
 When there’s too many options how do we know which is the right one?
-Well it all starts in your heart…

-Pinpointing what is causing those feelings is important to guide you to a POI.
-The POI is the main subject of your landscape photograph.
-Have a look at these examples…
+Pinpointing what is causing those feelings is important to guide you to a POI (point of interest).

-Either way, you need to make the POI clear when you compose the shot, don’t cram in everything else around it just because you can.
+Either way, you need to make the POI clear when you compose the shot, don’t cram in everything else around it just because.
 Choose a subject and stick to it.

-It’s typical that you choose your spot but find a giant eyesore that you can’t crop out or work around.
+Its typical that you choose your spot but find a giant eyesore that you can’t crop out or work around.
 So, what do you do?